scala/scala-lang/_posts/2026-09-03-release-notes-3.9.md

 The [Open Community Build](https://github.com/VirtusLab/community-build3) results shown there are encouraging: **about 1,780 of nearly 2,000 projects** build on Scala 3.9 with no or minimal changes, mostly thanks to the compiler's built-in rewrites.

+### Recommended upgrade order

+A newer compiler should still compile against the libraries you already use.
+A newer library may require a newer compiler, so do not bump dependencies first.

+Upgrade in this order, and let CI pass and commit after each step:

+1. Upgrade the **build tool** if required.
+2. Move to **JDK** 17 or later, while staying on the current Scala version where possible.
+3. Upgrade **Scala.js** if the project uses it.
+4. Upgrade **Scala**, including the compiler rewrites below.
+If you use separate Scala version stepping stones, commit each one.
+5. Upgrade **libraries** after the Scala bump.

+For many projects, the migration is just the JDK update and the Scala version bump.
+For larger codebases, it is easier to treat the migration as a sequence of small, reviewable compiler-assisted changes than to diagnose every incompatibility after one big jump.

 ### Compiler built-in rewrites

-1. Move the project to JDK 17 or later first, while staying on your current Scala version where possible.
-2. Prefer the latest versions of your libraries, so you are not mixing a new compiler with stale artifacts.
-3. Pick a Scala compiler to run the rewrites on:
+1. Pick a Scala compiler to run the rewrites on:
    - Start with **Scala 3.7.4** if the codebase often passes explicit arguments to standard-library methods that now need `using`.
 3.7.4 is the last release before the standard library was compiled with Scala 3, and it can insert those `using` clauses before the 3.8 library boundary.
    - Start with **Scala 3.9.0** if the codebase uses a lot of `with` types.
 3.9 improved the rewrite of `with` to `&`; the same flags on 3.7.4 could emit code that does not compile.
-4. With that compiler, apply the `-source:3.x-migration` rewrites in order for each minor you are crossing, always with `-rewrite`: `-source:3.4-migration`, `-source:3.5-migration`, `-source:3.6-migration`, `-source:3.7-migration`, `-source:3.8-migration`, then `-source:3.9-migration`.
+2. With that compiler, apply the `-source:3.x-migration` rewrites in order for each minor you are crossing, always with `-rewrite`: `-source:3.4-migration`, `-source:3.5-migration`, `-source:3.6-migration`, `-source:3.7-migration`, `-source:3.8-migration`, then `-source:3.9-migration`.

    ```scala
    scalacOptions ++= Seq("-source:3.4-migration", "-rewrite")